nats-io/nats-server/README.md

 Even on the host where the "seed" is running, the above command would work.
 The server would detect an attempt to connect to itself and ignore that.
 In other words, the same command line could be deployed in several hosts and the full mesh will properly form.

 Note that you don't have to connect all servers to the same "seed" server, any server accepting a connection will inform other servers in the mesh about that new server so that they can connect to it.
-The advantage of the seed approach, is that you can "deploy" the same configuration (as shown above) on all hosts.
+The advantage of the seed approach, is that you can "deploy" the same configuration on all hosts.

+### 3-node example

-Now let's have a look at running a cluster of 3 servers on the same host.
+The following example demonstrates how to run a cluster of 3 servers on the same host.
 We will start with the seed server and use the `-D` command line parameter to produce debug information.

+See also [clustered NATS](http://nats.io/documentation/server/gnatsd-cluster/) for clustered NATS examples using Docker.

 ```
 gnatsd -p 4222 -cluster nats://localhost:4248 -D
 ```

 Alternatively, you could use a configuration file, let's call it `seed.conf`, with a content similar to this:

 ```
 # Cluster Seed Node